 Dýrholaey Sea Arch

-Dýrholaey is a volcanic island (well almost) with a host of animal shaped sea stacks on it’s Southern side.
-The landmass was formed by sub-glacier eruptions many thousands of years ago during thick ice-ages.
-The sea, weather and other volcanic events have now shaped the location into a fabulous photographer’s paradise.
-There are not many places can you stand and get great shots in every direction, but Dýrholaey is one of those places.
+Dýrholaey is a volcanic island (well, almost) with a host of animal-shaped sea stacks on it’s southern side.
+The landmass was formed by sub-glacier eruptions many thousands of years ago during thick ice ages.
+The sea, weather, and other volcanic events have now shaped the location into a fabulous photographer’s paradise.

+There are not many places where you can stand and get great shots in every direction, but Dýrholaey is one of them.
 The sea cliffs accommodate a large puffin colony from May – August.
-This location features on our Iceland Puffin Map.
+This location is featured on our Iceland Puffin Map.

 Dýrholaey is a popular spot for sunsets on South Coast photo tours.
 It also features on multi-day Jökulsarlon photo tours.

-Popular Viewpoints
+Dýrholaey Viewpoints

 Facing South